AI writes generic docs without this

 An unexpected benefit

-Worth the 30 minutes.
+Worth the 30 minutes to set up.